wookiehangover/sambreed-dev/src/content/writing/2023/an-even-worse-search.md

 ## Background

 In 2022 I started posting all of my stray browser tabs at the end of every month.
 In 2023 I managed to keep the habit up for the whole year.
-I wasn’t always on time and I didn’t leave a comment for every link but I did get a modest little pile of links.
+I wasn’t always on time and I didn’t always leave a comment for every link, but I did get a modest little pile of links together: 296 at the time of writing.

-I’ve never been able to make bookmarks work for me.
+I think this is a response to never quite being able to make bookmarks work for me.

+A few weeks back, I added [embeddings search](../lil-vector-search) to my posts, but I felt that it was missing something.
+It was really hit-or-miss when it came to actually finding things I had posted.
+(By design, partially — it’s a toy.)

-After adding the [embeddings search](../lil-vector-search) I felt that it was missing something.
-I realized I wanted to see all the of links I’ve posted this year.
+It hit me that what I wanted was to see all the of links I’ve posted this year in one place.
+So now I have big list of links.
+What next?

 ## User Experience

 There are 3 elements at play:

-- big list of all the links
+- Big list of all the links
-- search input that updates the list as you type
+- Search input that updates the list as you type
-- random button
+- Random link button

 A big list of links wasn’t entirely satisfying and not a great user experience.
 I didn’t want to re-create the presentation from the blog posts, where links are loosely categorized and presented with commentary.